rumexcrisp/latex-docker/README.md

 }
 ```

+Specify your project name, the image to use ([`rumexcrispp/latex-docker`](https://hub.docker.com/r/rumexcrispp/latex-docker)) and the necessary extension.

 Open the VSCode command palette with <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>P</kbd> and run the command `Dev Containers: Rebuild and Reopen in Container`.
 See following screenshot.

 ![screenshot of command palette](doc/images/command_palette.png)

 Start editing your latex files.
 If you use the example [`devcontainer.json`](.devcontainer/devcontainer.json) file, the output PDF will also be compressed.

+### Indentation

+To enable indentation of latex files, place the example `localSettings.yaml` inside each folder where your `*.tex` files live.

 ## Pull the Image Manually